 I don’t like my smile.
 How can I improve it?

 There is no one size fits all answer to this question.
 At your initial consultation with Dr. Lubliner, he will go over all of your concerns and make recommendations based upon your individual circumstances.
 Sometimes there are multiple ways to approach an issue and Dr. Lubliner will make sure that you understand all of your options and the pros and cons of each.
-Our office specializes in aesthetic dentistry including crowns, bridges, veneers, implant restorations and tooth whitening.
+Our office specializes in cosmetic dentistry including crowns, bridges, veneers, implant restorations and teeth whitening.
 Make an appointment today and find out which of these options is right for you.